Data analysis of $ab$ $initio$ effective Hamiltonians in iron-based superconductors $\unicode{x2014}$ Construction of predictors for superconducting critical temperature: Summary

 Afterward, we construct a regression model for reproducing the compound dependence of \Tc from the microscopic parameters of the \textit{ab initio} Hamiltonians.
 We succeed in reproducing experimental \Tc values of the iron-based superconductors ($R^2\approx 0.92$).
 Using the regression model, we show that the \Tc of LaFeAsO can be enhanced by properly changing the As height from the Fe plane.
 Such a hypothetical structure would be realized in experiments including laser irradiation processes.
-Applying pressure can also control the anion height from the Fe plane, and this is accompanied by changes in the lattice constants\cite{Okada2008,Okabe2010}.
-Future studies will determine whether our regression model reproduces \Tc of iron-based superconductors under pressure.
+Applying pressure can also control the anion height from the Fe plane, and this is accompanied by changes in the lattice constants\cite{Okada2008,Okabe2010,kobayashi2016pressure}.
+It has been reported that \Tc increases to about 50 K by applying pressure into LaFeAsO\cite{kobayashi2016pressure}.
+However, the current regression model does not have enough accuracy to quantitatively reproduce the experiments because the dataset does not include the experimental data under pressure.
+Future studies will determine whether our approach can reproduce \Tc of iron-based superconductors under pressure by updating the dataset.
 Using cutting-edge numerical packages (such as mVMC\cite{Misawa2017}) to directly solve the low-energy effective Hamiltonians in order to determine whether \Tc is really enhanced for the hypothetical structures would be an intriguing challenge.
 However, the numerical cost of such calculations is rather high and hence this analysis will be considered in future studies.

-The present work shows that the data-science techniques help us to bypass a {difficult problem}--{\it solving the Hamiltonians for quantum many-body systems}-- and to clarify the effect of microscopic parameters on superconductivity.
+The present work shows the possibility that the data-science techniques can help us to bypass a difficult problem --{\it solving the Hamiltonians for quantum many-body systems}-- and to clarify the effect of microscopic parameters on superconductivity.
 Further applications of the developed method to other exotic phenomena (such as the correlated topological materials) may be considered in future work.

 {\it Acknowledgments.}--- We acknowledge Tetsuya Shoji, Noritsugu Sakuma, Mitsuaki Kawamura, Takashi Miyake and Kazuma Nakamura for fruitful discussions and important suggestions.
 We also thank Mitsuaki Kawamura for providing us his scripts to generate inputs for Quantum ESPRESSO and RESPACK.
 Some of the calculations were performed by using the Supercomputer Center, located at the Institute for Solid State Physics, the University of Tokyo.
 A part of this work is financially supported by TOYOTA MOTOR CORPORATION.
 The authors were supported by Building of Consortia for the Development of Human Resources in Science and Technology from the MEXT of Japan.
 This work has been also supported by a Grant-in-Aid for Scientific Research (Nos.
 16H06345 and 20H01850) from Ministry of Education, Culture, Sports, Science and Technology, Japan.